ashgoren/flgbtqc/gatherings.md

 ---

 ## Gatherings
-Twice a year, Friends for Lesbian, Gay, Bisexual, and Transgender Concerns gather to worship, conduct business, pray, and play.
+Twice a year, Friends for Lesbian, Gay, Bisexual, and Transgender Concerns typically gather to worship, conduct business, pray, and play.
 In July, our numbers are large, and we are a visible and valued presence at the Friends General Conference Gathering.
 We are a community within a community there, worshiping together daily but dispersing throughout the Gathering at the rise of Meeting.

-Each February, we meet for a long weekend dedicated to FLGBTQC work and play.
+Most Februaries, we meet for a long weekend dedicated to FLGBTQC work and play.
 Our numbers are often smaller, from 100 to 200, and we retreat together to attend to old relationships and deepen new ones.

 # Mid-Winter Gathering

-Mid-Winter Gathering is held over the long weekend surrounding U.S. President's Day.
+Mid-Winter Gathering is typically held over the long weekend surrounding U.S. President's Day.

-2024:
-A regional gathering is in the works in Atlanta, with most of Midwinter planned to be held online.
-Email [heart@flgbtqc.org](mailto:heart@flgbtqc.org) for more info.

 # Recent Mid-Winter Gathering Locations

+- 2024 - Midwinter Gathering held online
 - 2023 - Midwinter Gathering held online
 - 2022 - Midwinter Gathering held online
 - 2021 - Midwinter Gathering held online